Skip to main content

 Requirements

-• Implement vertex and pixel shaders that calculate intensity of illumination for the surface coming from a single light source: Irgb=Ambient+Diffuse+Specular
+• Implement vertex and pixel shaders that calculate intensity of illumination for the surface coming from a single light source: Irgb=Ambient+Diffuse+Specular that rotates in a circular motion around the surface.

 Resources

-Details on Normals Calculation
+Details on Vertex Normals Calculation

-• pass the vertex normals as vertex attributes to GPU;
+Pass the vertex normals as vertex attributes to GPU.

 Details on Gouraud/Phong shading

-Details on Local/Directional/Spot light source
+Details on a point light source

 • pass coordinates of a light source to GPU as uniform parameter;

-• do not forget to multiply the coordinates by ModelView matrix before passing them to GPU;
+• do not forget to multiply the coordinates by ModelView matrix before passing them to GPU.

 Details on projection

-• use single point perspective/othographic matrix;
+use single point perspective/orthographic matrix.

 Hint